tobijahu/one-time-access/README.md

 # %t : timestamp of the end-time of the request
 accesslog.format = "%h %s %b %I %O %U %t \"%{Referer}i\" \"%{User-Agent}i\""
 ```
+In case you still want to serve port 80 connections, which is in contrast to the above configuration, you may add one of the following redirects.

-Since accesses via port 80 are not encrypted, all requests to the one-time-access folder (here "ota") via port 80 should be redirected to port 443.
-This is done by the following code.
+To redirect all requests via port 80 of the one-time-access folder (here "ota") to port 443.
+The following code may be added.
 ```
 # Redirect only traffic of one-time-access to https
 $SERVER["socket"] == ":80" {